lewagon/dotfiles/05-Rails/02-Rails-CRUD/01-Rails-Task-Manager/README.md

 ### 2 - Controller

-Generate an empty (no action) `TasksController` with the right rails generator.
+Generate an empty (no actions) `TasksController` with the right rails generator.

 For this exercise, **do not use `resources`** in your `config/routes.rb`.
 The goal of this exercise is to re-build the regular CRUD from scratch.